-- 3.1 Southend-on-Sea City Council ('The Council') is responsible for enforcing a wide range of statutory provisions relating to private sector housing and environmental conditions affecting health, wellbeing, and safety, these include: - Reducing the number of properties with serious risks to health and safety; - Improving energy efficiency, warmth of homes and help reduce fuel poverty; - Improving standards in Private Sector (PS) and Private Rented Sector (PRS) accommodation; - Improving the standards in HMOs (houses in multiple occupation). - 3.2 The Private Rented Sector (PRS) in Southend, is growing steadily and plays an important part in the housing provision within the Council.
-This sector often accommodates the most vulnerable of our residents, and whilst it is recognised that the majority of this housing is in good condition and well managed, there are landlords who allow their properties to fall below acceptable standards, and it is within this sector that the majority of enforcement takes place. - 3.3 The draft PRSHEP 22 is specific to the investigation of housing conditions and enforcement action taken by Regulatory Services for this sector.
-Notwithstanding this, it is intended to be read in conjunction with the overarching Enforcement Policy 2021 (EP 2021), that was developed with regard to the Regulators' Compliance Code (RCC).
+- 3.1 The Council is responsible for enforcing a wide range of statutory provisions relating to private sector housing and environmental conditions affecting health, wellbeing, and safety, these include: - Reducing the number of properties with serious risks to health and safety; - Improving energy efficiency, warmth of homes and help reduce fuel poverty; - Improving standards in Private Sector (PS) and Private Rented Sector (PRS) accommodation; - Improving the standards in HMOs (houses in multiple occupation); - Improving the standards in properties that are required to be licenced within the Selective Licensing area. - 3.2 The PRS in Southend is growing steadily and plays an important part in the housing provision within the Council.
+This sector often accommodates the most vulnerable of our residents, and whilst it is recognised that the majority of this housing is in good condition and well managed, there are landlords who allow their properties to fall below acceptable standards, and it is within sector that the majority of enforcement takes place. - 3.3 The PRSHEP 2023 is specific to the investigation of housing conditions and enforcement action taken by Regulatory Services for this sector.
+Notwithstanding this, it is intended to be read in conjunction with the overarching Enforcement Policy 2021 (ERP 2021), that was developed with regard to the Regulators' Compliance Code (RCC).
 The RCC requires a risk-based approach and proportionality to regulatory enforcement, together with relevant policy and guidance, and these principles also apply within this Policy.
-As such, the initial approach will still be to secure and encourage compliance through assistance education where possible and appropriate. - 3.4 The purpose of the draft PRSHEP 22 is set out in para 1.4 above.
+As such, the initial approach will still be to secure and encourage compliance through assistance education where possible and appropriate. - 3.4 The purpose of the PRSHEP 2023 is to set out in para 1.4 above.